AetherInteractiveLtd/docs/docs/api/state/namespace.md

 ## :material-package-variant-closed: State

+_"State commonly refers to either the present condition of a system or entity"_.
+The current status of your data.
+Managing/keeping track of this mutable (not required to mutate though) state it's somewhat necessary, State also should be created once and used among all your project, you shouldn't be creating/building it dynamically.

 ### :material-function-variant: **`#!typescript namespace(stateTree: object): object`** { #markdown data-toc-label='namespace()' }

 Creates a namespace for organizing your state in a single place.